dhaberl/ComputeSUV/README.md

 # Calculate Standardized Uptake Values based on body weight (SUVbw)

-See: https://github.com/dhaberl/Tools/tree/main/tools/suv_conversion for a more convinient version!
+See: https://github.com/dhaberl/Tools/tree/main/tools/suv_conversion for a more convenient version!

 Computes the SUVbw of PET scans from NumPy arrays.